akonovalenkov/akonovalenkov.github.io/_posts/2020-06-03-run-perf-htop-ebpf-bcc-tools-on-android-emulator.markdown

 Clone and prepare a shell environment with `adeb`.
 Make sure to use local mirror for debian packages.
 The hardcoded value is `us`.
+When the preparation is done it will be possible to install standard linux tools like htop and perf.

 {%- highlight bash -%}
 git clone https://github.com/joelagnel/adeb.git